New Jersey to replace stolen food and cash assistance benefits

 Prior to this law, states had no authority to replace benefits that had been stolen from a SNAP household.

-A replacement form can be completed and submitted online at www.NJSNAP.gov or mailed to the County Board of Social Services.
+A replacement form can be completed and submitted at njsnap.gov or mailed to your county Board of Social Services.

 To avoid electronic theft, DHS recommends: